-Mojácar’s Bartolomé Flores school children had an early Andalucía Day celebration with a party held during their morning break including a very typical Andalucían breakfast.
+Mojácar’s Bartolomé Flores pupils had a chance to enjoy an early Andalucía Day celebration, with a party held during their morning break, which included a very typical regional breakfast.

 Over 350 children joined in, dressed in characteristic Andalucían attire, complimented by neckerchiefs, hats, caps and flowers, bringing their playground alive with colour.